 Intervalon 2D-Interval Explorer

-Intervalon is a musical instrument software that works on a Windows PC/tablet, with touch interface support (Win32 desktop application).
+Intervalon is a musical instrument software that works on a Windows PC/tablet (technically a Win32 desktop application with Touch interface support).

-It can be played by touch (best if you have a touch screen monitor or a tablet) / PC-keyboard keys (mappings flexible) / a mouse.
+It can be played by touch (best if you have a touch screen monitor or a tablet) / PC-keyboard keys (very good, mappings flexible) / a mouse.

-And It is subtitled 2D-Interval Explorer.
-What?
-2D Interval?
+It is subtitled 2D-Interval Explorer.
+Yes, try consider, please:

 The idea of 2D Interval

-- Meantone, granted not restricted to 12 (or any number) keys per octave, can be considered to be an embodiment of it.
+Meantone, granted not restricted to 12 (or any number) keys per octave, is the very embodiment of it.

-- Harmonic-Series tones can be assigned 2D intervals relative to the base tone, possibly with fractional elements.
+- Harmonic-Series tones can also be residents in this 2D space, getting assigned 2D intervals relative to the primary tone, possibly with fractional elements.

-Note-key points of C, D, and E are plotted on a straight line only if D is tuned at the just mean point of C and E (hence Meantone).
+note-key points of C, D, and E are plotted on a straight line only if D is tuned at the just center (mean) point of C and E (Meantone).

 Buttons are drawn as Voronoi cells.

-- If sounds (including inaudible overtone portions) are unpleasant, stop playing immediately.
+- If instrument sounds are unpleasant in any way, stop playing immediately.

-- You can put the unzipped IntervalonYYYYMMDD folder anywhere you have write-permission (for .ini file to be updated.
+You can put the folder (or later move it) anywhere you have write-permission (for .ini file to be updated.
 Windows Registry is not used).

 Messages are displayed at the bottom of the window.

-- Adjust window size by the Windows standard operations.
+- Enlarge the window by the Windows standard operations.

 - Press 'Opt. board' (board options) button at the top-left corner of the window.